lgactna/water-pouring-puzzle-solver/README.md

 - Determine if the target capacity has been reached.
   - If so, return a full list of the actions and steps up to this point.
   - If not, check if a permutation of the current capacities of the two containers has already been tested at some earlier point in time.
-    - If so, kill this branch (and make no further calculations).
+    - If so, kill this branch (perform no addition actions with these container states).
     - If not, go back to the first step with the new states of the containers.
 Add this action and step to an ongoing list.